VerenaRittershofer/DrumKit/README.md

 A website where you can click on different buttons/press different keys to play the drum.
 # What I learned
 * Adding Event Listeners to a button
-* higher order functions and passing functions as arguments
+* Higher order functions and passing functions as arguments
-* how to play sound on a website
+* How to play sound on a website
-* how to use switch statements
+* How to use switch statements
-* a deeper understanding of JavaScript objects
+* A deeper understanding of JavaScript objects
-* using keyboard Event Listeners to check for key presses
+* Using keyboard Event Listeners to check for key presses
-* understanding callback functions and how to respond to events
+* Understanding callback functions and how to respond to events
-* adding animations to a website
+* Adding animations to a website